-Take off the chain guard and inspect for safety in For assembly, follow the procedure desithe section entitled "Mounting the Bar and Chai Owner's Manual.
+Take off the chain guard and inspect for safety in operation.
+For assembly, follow the procedure described in the section entitled "Mounting the Bar and Chain" of your Owner's Manual.

 STIHL Oilomatic chain, guide bar and sprocket must match each other in gauge and pitch.